 Mary Florin-McBride has an MBA in Finance from NYU Stern School of Management.
 Prior to her retirement, she had an extensive career in banking finance, having served almost 30 years in Crédit Lyonnais/Crédit Agricole Corporate & Investment Bank in New York and Paris.
 Most recently she was Interim Chief Credit Officer at the Primary Care Development Corp., a non-profit which finances and counsels health care clinics targeted at underserved communities, and was involved with the financing of the Hudson River Healthcare clinic in Peekskill.

 She has served on the Finance Committee of Holy Name of Mary Catholic Church in Croton for ten years, was an early member of its Care for Creation Ministry and is a current member of its steering committee organizing the Sunday Sustainable Seminar Series.
 Mary has been a tenacious advocate to limit the perils of global warming.

 In her own words: "I've been fortunate to have had environmental mentors from a young age, who brought home the twin messages of respect for the earth and responsibility for our actions.
 Today I've learned so much from the many speakers and members of Care for Creation, and am passionate about the need to move the climate game forward on all levels: self, home, community, nation and beyond."

-Patty L. Buchanan is a trained Climate Reality Project Leader and Co-Chair of the Climate Reality Project, Westchester Chapter.
+Patty L. Buchanan is a trained Climate Reality Project Leader and member of the Executive Committee of the Climate Reality Project, Westchester Chapter.
 She was a founding member of Croton100.
 She is a retired lawyer, having provided legal services to low income clients for 5 years, followed by a 20-year career in the United States Department of Justice.
 Patty is a life-long member of the Croton community.